-Recursion means “solving a problem using the solution of smaller subproblems (smaller version of the same problem)” or “defining a problem in terms of itself”.
-This is a widely used idea in data structures and algorithms to solve complex problems by breaking them down into simpler ones.
+Recursion is a widely used idea in data structures and algorithms to solve complex problems by breaking them down into simpler ones.
 In this blog, we will understand the basic concepts of recursion and help you refine one of the critical problem-solving skills in data structures and algorithms.

 Recursion comes up in mathematics frequently, where we can find many examples of expressions written in terms of themselves.
-For example, calculating the value of nth factorial and nth Fibonacci numbers is one of the best examples.
+For example, calculating the value of the nth factorial and the nth Fibonacci numbers is one of the best examples.
 But recursion is just as much a programming concept!

 Suppose you are standing in a long queue of people.
 How many people are directly behind you in the line?
+How can we solve this problem recursively?

 int peopleCount(Person currPerson)